DeFliTeam/flightview_gui/README.md

 +++ image: ghcr.io/30hours/blah2:latest
 sudo docker compose up -d
 ```
 The radar output is available at http://localhost:49152.

+### Troubleshooting

+- If the RTL-SDR does not capture data, restart the API service (on the host) using sudo systemctl restart sdrplay.api.

 ### Data Connector